ali-zahedi/django-telethon/README.md

 1. go to [admin panel](http://127.0.0.1:8000/admin/) and [telegram app section](http://127.0.0.1:8000/admin/django_telethon/app/). create a new app. get data from the [your Telegram account](https://my.telegram.org/auth).

-1. request code from telegram:
+1. Request code from telegram:

    ```python
    import requests